 But if you are thinking of a temple complex here that’s similar in size and easy navigation to that of Angkor Wat in Cambodia, think again.

-The ENTIRE city is filled with temples.
-Everywhere.
-Over 2,000 of them – around every corner, alongside every road, tucked away behind housing and shop fronts and scattered across the vast arid plains.
-Small and nondescript, big and imposing, huge and magnificent – they are there.
+The entire city is filled with temples—over 2,000 of them.
+The Bagan Archaeological Zone comprises a scattering of stupas, pagodas and monasteries around every corner, alongside every road, behind housing and shopfronts, and pitched across the vast arid plains.
+Small and nondescript, big and imposing, huge and magnificent, they are there.

 READ MORE: Ethical Myanmar Travel Guide: What To Know Before You Go.